ubercomrade/esdeg/README.md

   * numpy
   * scipy
-  * numba
+  * pythran

-  You can use pip to install dependences `pip install numpy, scipy, numba`, Or you can use conda `conda install numpy, scipy, numba`
+  You can use pip to install dependences `pip install numpy, scipy, pythran`, Or you can use conda `conda install numpy, scipy, pythran`

 ## Installation